 and is open to the public, for more details, opening times etc vist the website.

 Bordering Farringdon on the south west, the village of Selborne, which can also be reached by a pleasant walk over the hangers from Farringdon, or by a short drive.
-In common with many other villages in this part of Hampshire Selborne is an attractive village in it's own right but it is The Wakes home of 17th century naturalist Gilbert White, who draws people to Selborne.
+In common with many other villages in this part of Hampshire Selborne is an attractive village in it's own right, although the traffic through the High Street at peak times can be a little disconcerting but it is The Wakes home of 17th century naturalist Gilbert White, that draws people to Selborne.

 More information on the Market Town of Alton, places to visit and local attractions is available from the Alton Events web site and the East Hampshire Tourism Pages